On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 Relict unusual stone tenter-posts at Crowther Bruce Mill Road, Marsden.
 Note the upper slot to accomodate adjustment of the wooden beam (now gone) for different cloth widths.
 Commonly, the lower mount is the adjustable one.

-Survey of tenter sites and remains in woollen districts of Lancashire and the West Riding of Yorkshire
+Survey of tenter sites and remains in woollen districts of East Lancashire and the West Riding of Yorkshire

 Tenters were depicted on the mid-nineteenth century First Edition six inches to the mile Ordnance Survey (OS) maps of Lancashire and the West Riding.
 Each sheet was 24 square miles (6 x 4 miles).
 The West Riding six inch OS surveys took place in 1844-54, and within Lancashire in the period 1842-49.
 A review was undertaken to determine the British National Grid references of tenters marked on sheets of the woollen industry districts.
 A 'site' was defined as tenters in an individual enclosure, which may have single or multiple seams.
 Tenters in adjacent enclosures were classed and counted as separate sites.